-->

 Creating a test script.

 If we observe, the test steps remain common throughout the test steps.
-It will help if we created a test script for executing this step.
+It would help if we created a test script for executing this step.

 // This is Pseudo Code